 Using a combination of several different acids, “this is a leave-on that produces a minor chemical-peel like result overnight,” says Goldenberg.
-Malic, glycolic, and botanically-derived lactic acids smooth and soften skin, while soothing arginine and essential fatty acids thwart the potential for irritation.
+Malic, glycolic, and botanically-derived lactic acids smooth and soften skin, while soothing arginine and essential fatty acids are meant to thwart the potential for irritation.
 Just FYI, don't use it more often than every other night.
-Green beauty queens will also appreciate the squeaky clean formula, free of over 1,500 (yes, you read that correctly) questionable chemicals and ingredients.
+Green beauty queens will also appreciate the squeaky clean formula, free of over 1,800 (yes, you read that correctly) questionable chemicals and ingredients, according to the brand.

 Chang calls this night cream, “powerful yet gentle,” thanks to the combo of AHAs it delivers, including malic, lactic, and glycolic.
 “These AHAs will exfoliate away dead skin cells while still leaving the skin hydrated and radiant, and it also contains aloe vera and chamomile to soothe irritation,” she explains.

 “This can be helpful for those aiming to address a dull complexion or acne-prone skin,” says Chang.
-A combination of both alpha- and beta-hydroxy acids, including, you guessed it, malic acid, helps remove impurities from the skin, de-clog pores, and reduce inflammation to boot.
+A combination of both alpha- and beta-hydroxy acids, including, you guessed it, malic acid, helps remove impurities from the skin, de-clogs pores, and reduces inflammation to boot.